 Field Field Type Description paramS Character string Any runtime parameters. encryptedData Character string Encrypted data from the cryptoToken.

 CRYPTO_EP_CERT

 The CRYPTO_EP_CERT structure is used to process the authentication certificate of a cryptoToken.
-This structure contains the following:
+This structure contains the fields shown in Table 5-45: